LisaMolloy5/Animal-Matching-Game/TESTING.md

 * The website was checked on various devices such as Galaxy Fold, Iphone 5/SE, Iphone X, Samsung Galay S8+, Nokia N9, Ipad, Galaxy Tab, Laptop and Desktop.

-* The game website was checked on all devices and orientations to check that all aspects of the game where withing the screen and not too small or too large.
+* The game website was checked on all devices and orientations to check that all aspects of the game where within the screen and not too small or too large.

 * Any issues that were shown, such as the website heading being to large on smaller mobile screens, the game being to large in landscape oreintation and the game being too small for larger screens, were fixed using media queries.